-Let’s learn how to grow beans from seed for maximum production.
+Let’s learn how to grow beans for maximum production.
 You’ll learn everything that you need to know about growing beans; types of bean plants to choose from, how to plant beans, how to care for bean plants, and how to harvest and store beans.

 I have to admit… I have a love-hate relationship with garden beans.
 On one hand, I seriously can’t imagine a vegetable garden without beans, especially here in the South.
 On the other hand, beans bring so many pests to the garden!